What is a Sensory Diet?

 Weighted Blankets – All of our weighted blankets, wraps, and lap pads provide the user with soothing, deep pressure and compressions, allowing the user to relax and calm themselves.

-Weighted Gear – Much like weighted blankets, these specialty vests and belts can help the user stay calm and focused.
-Weighted vests and belts are suitable for shorter periods of time such as school.
+Weighted Peaceful Pals – Much like weighted blankets, these specialty weighted pals can help the user stay calm and focused.

 Chewies – Safer than chewing gum, and minus sugar or strong flavor, chewies allow young children and aggressive biters a safe way to develop oral sensory skills.